-First Amendment Banned as they move to Censor the Internet
+First Amendment Banned as technocrats move to Censor the Internet

-In a move to recover control over the flow of information, the government and corporate owned mainstream media is working to shut down the Internet as we’ve known it and replace it with their own “clean” version.
+In a move to recover control over the flow of information, the government and corporate owned mainstream media has taken censorship to a whole new level.
+They are now working to shut down the Internet as we’ve known it and replace it with their own “clean” balkanized version.

-The video-sharing website, YouTube, owned by Google since late 2006, has succumbed to the pressure of corporate and government agencies to do it’s part in “cleaning up” the Internet.
+The video-sharing website, YouTube, owned by Google since late 2006, succumbed to the pressure of corporate and government agencies to do it’s part in “cleaning up” the Internet.
 It has removed tens of thousands of video’s from public view and terminated accounts for those expressing things deemed inappropriate by some nameless bureaucrat.
 They began the censorship purge citing copyright infringement, and have since expanded to include anything that counters the official collectivist narrative, citing violations of their “terms and conditions”.